+Being data literate enables us to make fact-based decisions using the massive amounts of information at our hands.
 Making everyone within an organization data literate doesn’t mean turning them into data scientists or data analysts.
 Actually, there is a variety of skills, tasks, and responsibilities revolving around data.
-Let us bring some light into the dark:
+Let us bring some light to the dark:

 Data literacy has recently been called the most critical skill of the 21st century, comparing it to the role alphabetical literacy played for society centuries ago.
 It is the most essential skill to work reliably and critically with analytics and its insights.
 It should be mastered by everyone making decisions, reporting, or policy recommendations within an organization.